muratcan-yuksel/articles/web3/freecodecamp/blog-posts/fundMe.md

 These are my notes for Freecodecamp's we3/blockchain course Lesson 4: Remix FundMe.
 Again, all the credit goes to Patrick Collins and Freecodecamp's wonderful community.
+I'm just sharing my notes.

+You can find my notes for the Lesson 3: Storage Factory here => https://dev.to/muratcanyuksel/creating-a-storage-factory-smart-contract-in-solidity-and-interacting-with-it-notes-from-freecodecamp-phh

+You can find the original video tutorial here=> https://www.youtube.com/watch?v=gyMwXuJrbJQ&ab_channel=freeCodeCamp.org

 You can find the source code to this tutorial in Patrick's GitHub => `https://github.com/PatrickAlphaC/fund-me-fcc`